 Credibility works both ways, too.
 In determining whether to make a pitch, it’s important to think that the client is likeable and trustworthy.
-Choose wisely.
+Chose wisely.
 Do your due diligence.

 We made a pitch to manufacturer of controls.
 The RFP was for research into the distributor channel, and contained much, much more.
 It was really a request to “cover the bases so I don’t miss anything including e-commerce.”
 When RFPs aren’t clear, there are always reasons and generally it’s a warning.
 In this case, we decided to give it a shot.